Cole Popovich

-Cole Popovich (born February 15, 1985) is an American football coach who is the offensive line coach and run game coordinator for the Houston Texans of the National Football League (NFL).
+Cole Popovich (born February 15, 1985) is an American professional football coach who is the offensive line coach and offensive run game coordinator for the Houston Texans of the National Football League (NFL).

 College career

 Popovich was a four-year starter as left guard on the Fresno State Bulldogs football team from 2004 to 2007.
 He was also named a unanimous Freshman All-American in 2005.

 Coaching career

 Popovich coached at the collegiate level for 5 seasons, working in various colleges such as Los Angeles Valley, Fresno City, Utah State, and Minot State before joining the Patriots' staff in 2016.
 He was part of the Patriots coaching staff that won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
 Popovich won his second Super Bowl title when the Patriots defeated the Los Angeles Rams in Super Bowl LIII.
-In 2020 it was announced that he would become the co-offensive line coach with Carmen Bricilloin order to replace Dante Scarnecchia.
+In 2020 it was announced that he and Carmen Bricillo would become co-offensive line coaches after the retirement of Dante Scarnecchia.

 On July 23, 2021, despite Bill Belichick desiring to keep Popovich on his offensive staff, it was reported that Popovich would not be coaching for the Patriots in 2021 due to reasons relating to the COVID-19 vaccine.
 Upon departing from the Patriots, Popovich instead spent the 2021 season as the offensive line coach for Franklin High School in nearby Franklin, MA.

 Popovich was hired by Jon Sumrall at Troy in January, 2022 to be the offensive line coach for the Trojans.

 On February 23, 2023, Popovich was hired by the Houston Texans to be their assistant offensive line coach.
 He was promoted as offensive line coach and run game coordinator on February 4, 2025.